adammurdoch/dependency-graph-as-task-inputs/README.md

 dependency graph of the project's runtime classpath, and one that generates a report on the artifacts in the runtime classpath.

 The artifact report task (`ReportArtifactMetadataTask`) declares both the artifact metadata and the artifact files as inputs, but a task might instead use only the artifact metadata.
+The plugin uses this [method](https://docs.gradle.org/nightly/javadoc/org/gradle/api/artifacts/ArtifactCollection.html#getResolvedArtifacts--) to lazily connect the runtime classpath artifact meta-data to the report task.

+The graph report task (`ReportDependencyGraphTask`) declares the graph as an input.
+It does not declare the artifacts as inputs.
+The plugin uses this [method](https://docs.gradle.org/nightly/javadoc/org/gradle/api/artifacts/result/ResolutionResult.html#getRootComponent--) to lazily wire the runtime classpath dependency graph to the report task.

 This build has configuration caching enabled.